 If you live in your inbox, you’ll be happy to know Gmail has some handy built-in features to help you stay on top of your follow-ups.
 The 'Schedule Send' feature is perfect for writing an email when you have a moment and having it land in your prospect's inbox at the perfect time.
 You can write your follow-ups for the week and schedule them to go out over the next few days.
 Gmail’s Nudge feature also acts as a helpful safety net, automatically reminding you to follow up on emails that haven't gotten a reply.
 It’s a simple way to make sure important conversations don’t get buried.

-Automate your follow-ups in Salesforce
+How to automate follow-ups in Salesforce

 When you’re managing dozens of deals, you need a system that scales.
 Salesforce offers powerful automation to streamline your follow-up process right from your CRM.
 By connecting Salesforce to your inbox, you can send personalized emails in bulk while scheduling a series of follow-ups at the same time.
 This ensures your outreach is both consistent and tailored to each prospect's journey.
 You can build out entire Salesforce cadences that guide your communication, saving you a ton of time and mental energy while keeping your messaging on point for every single deal.

-Create consistent outreach with Mixmax AI-powered workflows
+Build consistent outreach with Mixmax AI

 For truly seamless and intelligent outreach, you can combine the power of Gmail and Salesforce with a dedicated platform.
 Mixmax’s AI-powered workflows allow you to build sophisticated, multi-step sequences directly within your inbox.
 You can automate follow-up emails based on whether a prospect has opened your message, clicked a link, or replied.
 This isn't just about sending another email; it's about creating a responsive communication strategy that adapts to your prospect's engagement.
 By setting up these workflows, you can maintain consistent outreach that keeps your deals warm and moving forward, all without leaving your inbox.